10 Things They Don't Tell You About Having A Baby

-If you choose to breastfeed be prepared to work a little.
+If you choose to breastfeed be prepared to work a little or a lot.
 Not all babies are born with the knowledge to suck and may need to be taught how.
 Newborns with a small mouth may also have a hard time breastfeeding if your breasts are too large.
-Your milk supply and production will also affect breastfeeding.
+Your milk supply and production will also affect how easy breastfeeding will be.
 If your milk comes out too fast or too slow your newborn will have difficulties breastfeeding.

 I would advise not to leave the hospital until your newborn knows how to latch on properly and nurse without aid.
-What knowledge you take with you from the hospital will greatly help you in your breastfeeding.
+What knowledge you take with you from the hospital will greatly help you with breastfeeding your newborn.
 No amount of reading can replace hands on learning from a professional.

 Ask to speak to lactation consultant, unless you have a good nurse.
-My nurse was extremely rough and breastfeeding was painful and left me bruised.
-(Breastfeeding done right should not hurt).
+My nurse was extremely rough and breastfeeding was painful and left me bruised and frustrated.
+(Breastfeeding done right should not hurt!).
 I left the hospital with a nipple shield and gave up breastfeeding after 2 weeks, due to the stress and frustration it was causing my son and I. Despite the troubles with breastfeeding I now pump so my son can still be exclusively on breast milk.